andre-st/amazon-sellerinfo/README.md

 ## Permissions

-- modifies Amazon's shopping cart webpage
+- modifies Amazon's shopping cart webpage in order to display seller ratings next to the seller names
 - reads Amazon's seller info webpage
 - details see 'permissions' in [manifest.json](manifest.json)
-- this addon is easy to inspect if you consider using it:
+- this add-on is easy to inspect if you consider using it:
 	- no 3rd party libs, nothing minified, small files
 	- XPI files are just Zip archives